Improve your early years practice

 Why?
 Well, let's explain it with an example.

-Let’s say my favourite ice cream place measured their sales for each month purely based on how many different customers they had, just like you would with numbers on roll.
+Let’s say my favorite ice cream place measured their sales for each month purely based on how many different customers they had, just like you would with numbers on roll.
 But they wouldn’t have very realistic statistics from this — because each of these customers could have visited multiple times, or bought vastly different amounts of ice cream.
 This sort of data is critical to understanding your revenue, but it's not so easy to see when you're collecting data with this numbers on roll perspective.

 The point is, it can be misleading to assume that each individual customer acts the same, or produces the same amount of revenue for you.
 This is the risk of counting with numbers on roll, as it can leave you with an inaccurate picture of how much business you're truly doing.